sanskrit-lexicon/csl-newsletter/september2022.md

 # Brewing ideas

 1. cologne-stardict.
 Pending to resolve the wrong transliteration like पर्ॐहु.
 See https://github.com/sanskrit-lexicon/cologne-stardict/issues/35.
+2. MWS.
+Accent representation has to be somehow standardized across dictionaries.
+They are idiosyncratic today.
+See https://github.com/sanskrit-lexicon/MWS/issues/140.

 # Repositories to be covered in newsletter